adamjstewart/fiscalyear/README.rst

 FiscalQuarter
 -------------

-The ``FiscalYear`` class also allows you to query information about a specific quarter.
+The ``FiscalYear`` class also allows you to query information about a specific fiscal quarter.

 .. code-block:: python